Jason R. Bent

 J.D., University of Michigan

 Civil Procedure, Employment Discrimination Law, Employment Law, Remedies, Federal Courts, Worker Safety Law and Policy

 Professor Bent focuses his work on employment law, employment discrimination law, and civil procedure.
 His scholarly interests include systemic theories of employment discrimination, federal workplace safety regulation, and the use of economic theory and statistical techniques in the development of legal doctrine.
-He co-authors a leading treatise on the use of statistics in employment cases, The Statistics of Discrimination: Using Statistical Evidence in Discrimination Cases.
+He co-authors a leading treatise on the use of statistics in employment discrimination cases, The Statistics of Discrimination: Using Statistical Evidence in Discrimination Cases.
 He is also a co-author of An Illustrated Guide to Civil Procedure.
 His most recent journal article focuses on efforts to counteract unintended bias when using algorithms in employment decisions and was selected for publication in the Georgetown Law Journal.
 His work has also been featured in the BYU Law Review, the Connecticut Law Review, the Ohio State Law Journal, the Buffalo Law Review, the Denver University Law Review, the Tennessee Law Review and the Michigan Journal of Law Reform.
 Prior to joining the faculty at Stetson, Professor Bent was a Shughart Fellow and visiting assistant professor at the Penn State University Dickinson School of Law.